mghpcsim/rtd-nese/docs/source/user-docs.rst

 ---------

 NESE Tape provides higher density, lower cost storage, currently accessible via Globus.
-NESE Tape is composed of a tape system with nine storage frames holding 6658 media slots, two tape robots and 34 tape drives.
-The system can be expanded with an additional seven frames to hold 13398 total tape cartridge slots.
+NESE Tape is composed of a tape system with several storage frames and 34 tape drives supporting up to 70 PB today with space available for expansion as needed.

-Each NESE Tape allocation comes with a disk-based cache that is available via Globus.
+Each NESE Tape allocation comes with a disk-based staging area that is available via Globus.
-Users write to the cache and then the data is migrated to tape based on a storage lifecycle policy.
-The default quota on the cache space is 10T or 2% of tape capacity, whichever is larger.
-There is also a minimum temporary hard quota set to 4 x cache space to allow for short term movement of larger amounts of data.
-Inode quotas are set to an average of 100MB/file of the tape pool capacity associated with the fileset.
+Users write to the staging area and then the data is migrated to tape based on a storage lifecycle policy.
+The default quota on this area is 10 TB or 2% of tape capacity, whichever is larger.
+There is also a minimum temporary hard quota set to 4 x staging-area space to allow for short term movement of larger amounts of data.

+There is also a quota on the number of files that can be stored per allocation.
+This quota is set to an average of 100 MB/file of the tape pool capacity associated with the fileset.

 The storage lifecycle policy is: